Technical Electives for ESE Students in Switzerland

 Important information regarding deposit payments: Deposits are non-refundable.
 Deposits secure your space in the program and allows payment for logistical arrangements to be made in advance.

 Schulich Student Activity Fund: At the Schulich School of Engineering, we believe amazing learning experiences happen inside and outside the classroom.
 Every year, the Schulich Student Activities Fund provides $500,000 for extracurricular activities such as field trips, team competitions and student travel.
-For more information, please click here (Please note: when applying, it is important you list all the sources of funding available to you).
+For more information, please click here.
+(Please note: when applying for the SSAF, it is important you list all the sources of funding available to you).

-Please click here for more information on funding.
+Click here for more information on funding options.

-Participants will be staying in single-gender hotel rooms shared with another student.
-Rooms include single bed, private bathroom to be shared with a roommate, and small study space area.
+Participants will be staying in single-gender hotel rooms shared with one other student.
+Rooms include single bed, private bathroom (shared with your roommate), and a small study space area.
 Students will have access to a main conference room for studying and meals, and a continental breakfast is included each day.
-Laundry services are available at an additional cost, however students may chose to complete
+Laundry services are available at an additional cost.

-Accommodation is situated two bus stops and/or a 20 minute walk away from the University.
+Accommodation is situated two bus stops (about a 20-minute walk) away from the University.
+Students will receive a bus pass as part of their program fees.

 This program is open to undergraduate students in good academic standing from the Schulich School of Engineering - Electrical and Software Engineering concentrations only.

-Applications will be considered after your application and unofficial transcript have been received by Study Abroad.
+Applications will be considered after your application and unofficial transcript have been received by Global Learning.

 Please ensure that you have read the Group Study Program General FAQs thoroughly before applying.